Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 No

-Each of the children assigned to the experimental group (n= 15) received a ten-day course of Auditory Integration Training (AIT) over a period of 5 months.
+Each of the children assigned to the experimental group (n= 15) received a ten-day course of Auditory Integration Training over a period of 5 months.
 The AIT was performed by a certificated AIT practitioner and trainer in the method, using an Audiokinetron.

-No extra filters were set as none of the participants were able to complete the Bérard Listening Tests.
-The Bérard Protocol for administration of AIT was followed for each of the participants.
+No extra filters were set as none of the participants were able to complete the Berard Listening Tests.
+The Berard Protocol for administration of AIT was followed for each of the participants.
 Outside of AIT, the participants continued with their regular programs.

 The children of the control group continued with their regular programs, but did not receive any specific music nor listening training during this period.